Skip to main content

 4. Your backend returns the User Token to the frontend

-5. Your frontend calls Epidemic Sound APIs directly using the User Token (CORS is supported)
+5. Your frontend calls Epidemic Sound APIs directly using the User Token (CORS is supported — no proxy needed for content requests)

 Token Lifecycle